iamenochlee/HackAssembler/README.md

 ### Implementation Notes

 - **Memory Management**: The assembler uses malloc/free throughout.
 All allocated memory is properly freed via `AssemblerResult__free()`
-- **Error Handling**: Invalid instructions are caught during parsing/validation and reported with line numbers, when diagnostics->size > 1 new instructions no longer get added
+- **Error Handling**: Invalid instructions are caught during parsing/validation and reported with line numbers, when `AssemblerResult.diagnostics->size > 1` new instructions are longer added

 ### License